monkphin/Colour-Forge/README.md

 </details>

 ## Flash Messages
-Part of good design is ensuring the user is aware of the actions they take via visual feedback, be it direct feedback such as updating a page, or indirect such as flashing a message.
-Flash messages will appear in the following situations:
+Good design ensures that users are aware of their actions through visual feedback, whether direct (e.g., updating a page) or indirect (e.g., flashing a message).
+Flash messages appear in the following situations:

-  - Success and Information Messages
+ - Success and Information Messages:
     - Registration success
-    - Login Success.
+    - Login success
-    - Logout Success
+    - Logout success
-    - Updating their account, for example emails, passwords etc.
+    - Account updates (e.g., email, password changes)
-    - Admin level changes to an account, such as promotion, detail changes etc.
+    - Admin-level changes to an account (e.g., promotions, detail modifications)
-    - Account or User deletion.
+    - Account or user deletion
-    - Successfully sending an email via the form.
+    - Successfully sending an email via the form
     - Adding or updating a recipe

-  - Fail Messages
+ - Fail Messages:
-    - Registration failures due to the user/email already existing, password mismatches etc.
+    - Registration failures (e.g., existing user/email, password mismatches)
-    - When trying to access an area they don't have access to - be it either through not being logged in, or not being an admin
-    - Failure to login.
+    - Unauthorized access attempts (not logged in or lacking admin privileges)
+    - Login failures
-    - Being unable to update account details due to not entering the information, using existing details, forgetting to add the password confirmation etc.
+    - Account update failures (e.g., missing information, using existing details, missing password confirmation)
-    - Admin level changes to an account failing, such as not entering the admin password, using the admin's own password for the user etc.
+    - Admin-level changes failures (e.g., missing admin password, using admin's own password for another user)
-    - Not entering or entering the wrong password.
+    - Incorrect password entries
-    - Failed searches due to no matches or no search term entered.
+    - Failed searches (no matches or no search term entered)
-    - Failure to send an email from the mail form.
+    - Failed email submissions from the mail form

-Some of the forms are set to be required, so will present tooltips to show when they need to be filled in also.
+Additionally, some forms have required fields, triggering browser-level notifications when users need to fill them in or enter incorrect data types.

 ## Protected Routes
-As mentioned earlier many routes on the site are protected against being accessed by unauthorised users, with only the sections of the site visible to logged out users accessible to someone who is logged out and the admin sections only accessible to admin users.
-Additionally since the URLs are not advertised on the site to these areas when a user is not logged in or not admin, there is a relative level of additional protection in place via obscurity of URLs.
+Many routes on the site are secured to prevent unauthorized access.
+Sections intended for logged-in users are inaccessible to those who are not authenticated, while admin sections are restricted exclusively to admin users.
+Additionally, the URLs for these protected areas are not publicly advertised, providing an extra layer of security through URL obscurity.
+This approach ensures that sensitive areas remain secure and accessible only to authorized individuals.

 ## Emails
-Finally we have the emails.
-These are sent via Gmail's servers using their SMTP functionality.
-These provide users an easy way to reach out to the site admin as well as providing a layer of assurance and reassurance that any changes the users take have been actioned and any actions the admin takes is done in a way that the users are kept informed.
+Emails are sent through Gmail's SMTP servers, providing a reliable way for users to contact the site admin.
+This system ensures that users receive confirmations when they make changes, and admins can notify users about any actions taken.
+These email notifications offer assurance and keep users informed about their interactions with the platform.

 Emails are sent in the following situations:
  - User Initiated